super-era/super-era/README.md

 👋 Hi, I’m @super-era!

-👀 I’m interested in web and app development.
+👀 I’m a junior data engineer with an interest in infrastructure.

-📚 I'm currently reading about how AI/machine learning can lead to more accurate patient diagnosis, treatment and better outcomes.
+📚 I'm currently reading about data warehousing techniques.

-🌱 I’m currently learning Java, Dart/Flutter and C#, as well as HTML/CSS/JS and Ruby on Rails.
+🌱 I’m currently learning about AWS, and I hope to get my Cloud Practitioner cert in the near future.

 <!---
 super-era/super-era is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.